 And in actual fact, I’ve already noticed a significant increase in the number of mixed race children in my classes over the 11 years I’ve been working here.

 Last year, statistics showed that one in every ten new marriages in Japan featured at least one foreign partner.
 Japan is becoming multicultural, albeit slower and more gradually than the likes of Europe or the US.
 That trend is, in my opinion, irreversible.

-The only question is will immigration and visa policy be able to keep up?
+The only question is: will immigration and visa policies be able to keep up?